 - Hips of both parents should have been X-rayed for hip displasia, our Code Of Ethics give you further recommendations about this.

 - Many REPUTABLE breeders “endorse” a puppy’s KC registration certificate with the words “Progeny not eligible for registration”.
 More often than not, once the two above tests have been made on your Siberian, with satisfactory results, this endorsement is removed and you may be able to breed your Siberian in the future.
+Maybe this material can help you.
 There is no fee charged for this service by the Kennel Club- SO- being asked to pay “an extra hundred” for no endorsements is a bit of a scam.